-Data from the Central Statistics Office (CSO) indicates that the agri-food sector (including agriculture, food, drinks and tobacco) accounts for around 5.7% of GDP with primary agriculture, forestry and fishing accounting for around 1.8% of GDP.
+Data from the Central Statistics Office (CSO) indicates that the agri-food sector (including agriculture, food, drinks and tobacco as well as wood processing) accounts for around 7% of Economy wide GVA with primary agriculture, forestry and fishing accounting for around 1.6% of Ireland’s GVA.

 |Source: Eurostat National Accounts aggregates by industry nama_10_64|

 Composition of Employment in the Agri-Food sector, 2016